hellojinwoo/LSTM_Autoencoder/README.md

 ## The difference from `sequitur`

-1. `fit` as a method
+__1. `fit` as a method__
-  - PyTorch modules usually have `fit` as a method of a neural network class.
+  - PyTorch users generally use `fit` as a method of a neural network class.
+  - `sequitur` has a 'train` as a function instead of a 'fit' method, I have changed it to the method.

+__2. Adding `early_stopping`__
+  - If the training error does not decrease much, the training stops.
+  - [Notice] Need to consider using the MSE of `validation data` to decide when to stop, instead of `training data`.

+__3. Adding `gradient_clipping`__
+  - Without gradient clipping, the gradient explodes sometimes while training the neural network.

 <!-- https://github.com/szagoruyko/pytorchviz
 https://github.com/RobRomijnders/AE_ts